Chitungwiza North

-Chitungwiza North is a constituency of the National Assembly of the Parliament of Zimbabwe located in Harare Province.
+Chitungwiza North is a constituency represented in the National Assembly of the Parliament of Zimbabwe, located in Harare Province.
 It covers part of Chitungwiza, a dormitory city of Harare.
-Its current MP since the 2018 election is Godfrey Sithole of the Movement for Democratic Change Alliance.
+Its current MP since the 2013 election is Godfrey Sithole of the Citizens Coalition for Change (previously of the Movement for Democratic Change Alliance).

 History

 In 2008, Fidelis Mhashu (MDC) was elected the MP for the constituency, defeating the ZANU-PF's Joyce Kunaka, MDC-Mutambara member Tamirira Shumba, and UPP member Martin Murapa.

-Most recently, it was represented by Fidelis Mhashu until his death in 2018.